Mert1980/Task-Manager-Application/README.md

 This is a task manager REST API complete with user accounts and authentication

-## What I have learned and practiced in order to build this application
 By using the following tools, I have learned how to

-- Build, test, and launch Node apps
+- Build, test, and launch Node apps,
-- Create Express web servers and APIs
+- Create Express web servers and APIs,
-- Store data with Mongoose and MongoDB
+- Store data with Mongoose and MongoDB,
-- Use cutting-edge ES6/ES7 JavaScript
+- Use cutting-edge ES6/ES7 JavaScript,
-- Deploy your Node apps to production
+- Deploy Node app to production,

 1. Node.js
 2. Npm